SSXModding/ssxog/docs/styleguide.md

 	// Morph
 	void Morph();

-	void NotImplemented(int &iOutput); // only for reference output };
+	void ReferenceExample(int &iOutput); // only for reference output };

 // TODO: probably won't advocate for this unless
 // I have to since structs are types in C++ typedef struct
 {
 	int iNumber;
 } tBxStructure;

 // example of a legacy function and type name